raidos23/PyCompiler_ARK/README.md

 ## 🤝 **Contributing**

 We welcome contributions from the community!
-PyCompiler ARK++ Professional Edition follows enterprise-grade development practices.
+PyCompiler ARK++ follows structured development practices.

 ### **Development Process**
 1. **Fork** the repository and create a feature branch